atharv01h/Stackoverflow-clone/README.md

 This website is a question forum and made to look like Stack Overflow.

-The Code of this Project is Completely Writtenby Atharv Hatwar
+The Code of this Project is Completely Written by Atharv Hatwar

 ## Installation